safespring/web/content/blogg/2022-05-terraform-ansible.md

    key_pair_name   = openstack_compute_keypair_v2.skp.name
 }
 ```
-First we create two instances on the `public` network, from flavor
+First, we create two instances on the `public` network, from flavor
 `l2.c2r4.100` and `ubuntu-20.04` image.
-Notably we specify `role=webserver`.
+Notably, we specify `role=webserver`.
-When we run `terraform apply` on this, the instances, key pairs and security
+When we run `terraform apply` on this, the instances, key pairs, and security
 groups are created.
 There is not yet a webserver installed nor configured.
 That
-is what we'll use ansible for.
+is what we'll use Ansible for.

 In order to reuse the role we specified in the Terraform code for instances we
 need an inventory script that reads Terraform state file(s) and produce